ralphite/killjava/MarinPrepJava.md

   - `DONE` what is the value of a number with all bits as 0 except the leftmost one - **MINIMUM_VALUE**
   - `DONE` given 2 sets, determine if the second set is a subset of the first
   - Date vs calendar
-  - long vs object long
+  - `DONE` long vs object long
   - `DONE` what is abstract class, how do you instantiate it ?
-  - int vs integer for counting number of times for loop runs
+  - `DONE` int vs integer for counting number of times for loop runs - sure you want to use int
   - `DONE` what is a final class
   - `DONE` difference between private vs protected keywords
   - `DONE` difference between list and set